benmak11/dev-color-project/README.md

   - Type your question, and the system retrieves relevant knowledge
   - OpenAI's GPT model generates a response based on the retrieved text

+`Voila`!
+The command line should respond to any relevant [/dev/color](https://devcolor.org/) question until the user decides to quit.